- A third-party logistics (3PL) provider is a business that executes order fulfillment on your behalf

 For personalized help with choosing a perfect partner, check out our fulfillment center page.

 How To Choose a 3PL

-Your ideal partner offers capabilities which match your goals for growth and customer satisfaction.
-For best results, look for following traits:
+Your ideal partner offers capabilities that match your goals for growth and customer satisfaction.
+For best results, look for the following traits: